 - Now, write down the first ID in that cell.
 Here, we write down 1.

-- Then, double-click the Fill Handle icon to fill in all the relevant cells.
+- Then, double-click the Fill Handle icon to fill in all the relevant cells in a column.

 - You may notice that it is showing the same number in all cells.